boltops-tools/jack/docs/_docs/install.md

 brew cask install boltopslabs/software/bolts
 ```

+The bolts installer will also automatically install the [aws cli](https://aws.amazon.com/documentation/cli/) and the [aws eb cli3](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) dependencies for you.
+You don't have to worry about it!

 For more information about the Bolts Toolbelt or to get an installer for another operating system visit: [https://boltops.com/toolbelt](https://boltops.com/toolbelt)

 ### Install with RubyGems